 SF ERAP does not currently provide financial assistance for utilities, unless utilities are included in your rent and paid to your landlord.
-You may be eligible for assistance programs provided by PG&E at https://www.pge.com/en_US/residential/save-energy-money/help-paying-your-bill/payment-assistance-overview/payment-assistance-overview.page or the San Francisco Public Utilities Commission (SF PUC) at https://sfpuc.org/accounts-services/bill-relief.
+You may be eligible for assistance programs provided by PG&E or the San Francisco Public Utilities Commission (SF PUC).

 What do I do if I’ve received an eviction notice (such as a “3 Day Notice to Pay or Quit”)?

-Please contact a tenant counselor at any of the agencies listed under ‘Get help from a tenant counselor’ at https://sf.gov/information/rent-relief-resources
+Please contact a tenant counselor at any of the agencies listed under ‘Get help from a tenant counselor’ on the community partners page.

-Am I still eligible if I received financial assistance from another program or an earlier version of the local program?
+Am I still eligible for SF ERAP if I received financial assistance from another program or an earlier version of SF ERAP?

 You may still be eligible for assistance through SF ERAP for months not already covered by another program.
-The caseworker assigned to your SF ERAP application will help determine your eligibility.
+The case manager assigned to your SF ERAP application will help determine your eligibility.
 Please be aware that SF ERAP rules changed in February 2023; past issuance of SF ERAP assistance is not a guarantee of assistance under the current program.

 Will SF ERAP ask about my immigration status?

-No, SF ERAP serves all community members, regardless of immigration status, and assistance is not considered in a public charge determination.
-San Francisco is a Sanctuary City.
+No. Eligible households are encouraged to apply, regardless of immigration status, and assistance is not considered in a public charge determination.

 What proof will I need to provide SF ERAP?